 1 Sitio(s) de ejecución

-Svisloch is a small city located 70 kilometers south of Grodno.
+Svisloch is a small town located 70 km south of Grodno.
 In 1939, there were around 3,000 Jews living in Svisloch, along with refugees from western Poland who had settled there after the invasion of Poland.

-In July 1941, a ghetto was established in the old Jewish neighborhood, in the northwest of Svisloch.
-In that area, Jews were also gathered from the village of Golobudy.
-It was an open ghetto, and the western border of the ghetto’s territory ran near the Svisloch River.
-On November 2, 1942, the ghetto was liquidated when the Jews were sent by train to the Volkovysk transit camp.
+In July 1941, a ghetto was established in the old Jewish neighborhood, in the northwest part of Svisloch.
+Jews from the village of Golobudy were also resettled there.
+It was an open ghetto, and the western border of the ghetto’s territory ran along the Svisloch River.
+On November 2, 1942, the ghetto was liquidated, and the Jews were sent by train to the Volkovysk transit camp.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?